MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/addbidstrategies.md

 A portfolio bid strategy is an automated bidding feature that manages bidding across multiple campaigns that are all working toward the same goal.
 To include a campaign in the portfolio bid strategy, set the campaign's [BidStrategyId](campaign.md#bidstrategyid) to the bid strategy [Id](bidstrategy.md#id).

 > [!NOTE]
 > Not everyone has this feature yet.
-If you don't, don't worry—it's coming soon!
+If you don't, don't worry - it's coming soon!

 > [!NOTE]
 > As an alternative, you can set individual campaign level bid strategies using the [AddCampaigns](addcampaigns.md) and [UpdateCampaigns](updatecampaigns.md) operations.